GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 That's all there is to it, you can choose to also add both:

 - `GSCCoreComponent` as an actor component to your character and the exposed API (methods, events, etc.) should behave as if ASC was living on the Character.
-- `MGCAbilityInputBinding` as an actor component, if you need abilities to be bound to Enhanced Input actions when granted from the Player State BP (that we're going to create in the next section)
+- `GSCAbilityInputBinding` as an actor component, if you need abilities to be bound to Enhanced Input actions when granted from the Player State BP (that we're going to create in the next section)

 <div style="max-width: 280px">